News & Events

 page.
 For Water Quality Monitoring programs call 571-379-7514 or email email@example.com.

-We are scheduling MWEEs at Windy Knoll Farm, Nokesville, For April 2017.
+We are scheduling MWEEs at Windy Knoll Farm, Nokesville, for spring 2018.
 This program is Virginia Standards of Learning based for third grade students to promote stewardship in the context of one's neighborhood and community.
 Carefully selected experiences, driven by academic learning standards engendering discovery and wonder, and nurturing a sense of community will further connect students with the watershed and help reinforce an ethic of responsible citizenship.

 2015 Clean Water Farm Award